HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-7 Interference and Troubleshooting.md

 > **Key Information:** Adding a clip-on ferrite choke to the microphone cable can eliminate distorted voice transmissions by preventing the transmitted signal from feeding back into the transmitter. {{< link id="T7B11" >}}

 RF feedback creates garbled or unintelligible transmissions when RF energy gets back into your audio circuits.
-Ferrite chokes suppress these unwanted RF currents—slip them over microphone cables, power cords, or audio cables.
+Ferrite chokes suppress these unwanted RF currents — slip them over microphone cables, power cords, or audio cables.
 Multiple chokes may be needed on longer cables.
 Other solutions include improving station grounding and adjusting antenna placement.

 ##### Filters